Enter password to view case study

 disclosure

 Show the minimum to move forward.
-Reveal depth when the user asks "prove it."
+Reveal depth only when the user asks.

 trust